Rshcaroline/FDU-Machine-Learning/README.md

 # FDU-ML-Final-Project
 This is the final project of machine learning classes.

-We have RSH, GJC and ZS here :)
+We have RSH, GJC and ZS here :) \n
 I hope we will have fun with this.